Another myth busted: Northern Europeans DON’T only speak English to you

 Yes, they were surprised, yes some of them were confused at why I'd want to learn Dutch, and yes they were amazed at how quickly I could speak at the level I was.

 But you know what?
 Despite hearing the excuse for years, and people warning me many times in advance when I announced plans to come here, if I spoke Dutch to someone they NEVER replied in English.
 Not once.
 Not even a SINGLE time!!

 I've heard this excuse for years about Northern Europeans.
 I didn't get it my first week in Berlin either.

-There are exceptions, but these were when I didn’t begin in Dutch.
+There were exceptions, but these were when I didn't begin in Dutch.
 For example, after a quick intro with some English, I only spoke Dutch with one flatmate who was away for my first week.
 However, with the other flatmate, I started speaking in English with him and continued for the first and second week and found it incredibly hard to get out of that routine with him for the whole stay.

 I also met up with a good Dutch friend of mine from Esperanto meetings shortly after I had arrived, as well as another language blogger who is Dutch and didn't even try to speak Dutch to the two of them.
 I was used to using other languages with them in the past.

 But this just proves that if the learner is lazy, they will get no results.
 It is also incredibly hard to break a routine with someone once you have set it and “what language our relationship will be in” is an incredibly important decision to make from the start!
 So I'm really glad that I got into the routine from the start with the vast majority of people.

 The only other times I spoke in English with the Dutch was at Couchsurfing meetings, while other foreigners (who know no Dutch) were present.
 To speak Dutch in this case, even when there are five Dutch speakers and one foreigner, would be very un-Dutch-like.

 Why some people MAY get answered in English, and what to do differently